 Draupadi and karna

 The problem with Draupadi was that she was as flawed as Kunti but with loads of EGO inside her.
-(It seems to me that it was karna’s fate to have such flawed women in his life even though his quality as man was what women always desire in a son or a husband)
+(It seems to me that it was karna’s fate to have such flawed women in his life even though his quality as man was what women always wish in a son or a husband)

 It is said that when Draupadi was once praying for a husband, she asked that her husband be: